 Check for customer complaints.
 Do some due diligence by checking with your Texas Attorney General’s office and the Better Business Bureau for any complaints filed against the HVAC contractor you are considering.
 Online rating services, such as Google + Local or Yelp, can give you some insight as to the reputation of the contractor in your community.

 Ask for references.
 Talk with 2 or 3 past Texas clients of the contractor to get some feedback on the quality of the work performed.
 Ask if they were completely satisfied with their experience, and why not.
 Also, did the final bill come in as quoted, and if not, again why not.

 Meet with the HVAC contractor at your home.
 Before making a final assessment and providing a firm quote for services, the contractor should be willing to inspect your system and perform a diagnostic if necessary.
 Be wary of any contractor that makes a cursory inspection without asking many questions.

 Obtain several bids before making your final choice.
-It is a good idea to get bids from at least 3 Texas contractors before selecting the HVAC specialist for the job.
+Getting bids from at least 3 Texas contractors before selecting the HVAC specialist for the job is a good idea.
 Overall cost is important, but be sure to also compare the quality of the components installed or replaced, including energy efficiency and warranties.

 Get it all in writing.
-Once you have narrowed it down to your final selection, ask the HVAC contractor to put it all in writing.
-Things that you want to see in writing are all costs and fees, start and completion dates, guarantees and warranties, and payment due dates.
-Most importantly, be sure that you receive a detailed summary of all work to be completed, and systems to be installed, including brand and model numbers.
-There should be no surprises or deviations from the written proposal without your approval.
+Once you have narrowed it down to your final selection, ask the HVAC contractor to write it.
+In writing, you want to see all costs and fees, start and completion dates, guarantees and warranties, and payment due dates.
+Most importantly, be sure that you receive a detailed summary of all work to be completed and systems to be installed, including brand and model numbers.
+Without your approval, there should be no surprises or deviations from the written proposal.